-Many times in business, employees are given goals and targets that they don’t understand and had no input in creating.
+Many times in business, employees are given goals and targets that they don’t understand and had no input in creating and also don't believe it is an achievable goal and don't know the steps to solve it.
 Any questions they ask about it are swept under the rug, or only given a standard answer from upper management, which typically sounds like “because I said so!” to a toddler.
 Fewer still have those goals written in a SMART way, which is your basic strategy for average work at best and failure at worst.
 Starting with why is so important, it is the first C in our five C's of leadership and team accountability - creating a common purpose that is connected to the why.

 How can you inspire your team if you don’t tell them why they are doing what they are doing?